✦ ChemUnlocked · Study Skills

 Reading About It Is Not the Same as Doing It

 Do not stop at reading about study skills.
 Pair these guides with the ChemUnlocked Practice Hub, then review the unit you are actually in.
-If this feels shaky, go back to the matching unit guide first.
+If you are confused, go back to the matching unit guide first.
 Good places to start are Unit 07: The Mole, Unit 09: Stoichiometry, and Unit 10: Chemical Bonding.
+If you want the full site flow, read How ChemUnlocked Works and move through the guides, unit notes, worked solutions, and practice on purpose.

 If your studying only feels good while the page is open in front of you, be careful.
-This is what students usually miss: feeling familiar with the page is not the same as being ready for the test.
+Feeling familiar with the page is not the same as being ready for the test.
 Strong review habits make you retrieve, explain, solve, and come back later.
 That is what these guides are built around.

 ChemUnlocked · Chemistry Study Skills